techland-games/cpp-build-profiler/README.md

 0. Rebuild the project, copy the build output to a file
 0. Open up the command prompt and run `cpp-build-profiler`
 0. Run `parse_vs_log <i>path/to/the/log/file</i>`
-0. Clean-up some unnecessary files by running `remove_pch` and `remove_thirdparty_dependencies PATH_TO_CODEBASE_ROOT` - the first command will remove files that were only included by precompiled headers, the other will remove files included by files from outside of your codebase (e.g. this will not remove <vector>, but will remove <xmemory>)
+0. Clean-up some unnecessary files by running `remove_pch PATTERN` and `remove_thirdparty_dependencies PATH_TO_CODEBASE_ROOT` - the first command will remove files that were only included by precompiled headers (checked by looking for `PATTERN` in their label - defaults to `stdafx.h`), the other will remove files included by files from outside of your codebase (e.g. this will not remove <vector>, but will remove <xmemory>)
 0. Run `analyse` - this will run statistics on the remaining files
 0. Run `store PATH_TO_GRAPH.gml` - this will store the dependency graph in a .gml file.
 You can